sportsclimbs/sportclimbs-2/content/south-wales/the-gower/ramsgrove/two-and-a-half-sister.md

 ---
-Title: Two and a Half Sister
+title: Two and a Half Sister
 linktitle: 2.5 Sister
 draft: false
 date: 2023-05-20T10:03:28+01:00
-Summary: The Gower, has a new topo with new routes.
+summary: The Gower, has a new topo with new routes.
 placeholder: false
 columns: true
 ---